litements/litequeue/README.md

 assert q.conn.isolation_level is None
 ```

-Creating, popping and setting tasks as done.
+Creating, popping and setting messages as done.

 ```python